zheksoon/onek/README.md

 observable instance, and the `checkFn` is a function that's used for checking if the new value from the setter is the same as the old one.

-The getter is a function that can accept a `ISubscriber` - return value of `useObserver` hook or the value of `instance`attribute of a computed getter.
+The getter is a function that can accept an `ISubscriber` - return value of `useObserver` hook or the value of `instance` attribute of a computed getter.

 The setter function can accept a `value` argument that can be of a generic type or an updater function that returns a value of the generic type.